Paula Guagliardi

 I started doing this at Blockinar, a startup developing blockchain-based products.
 I worked in a cross-functional team using agile methodologies to reach our goals.
 I defined the design brief and the projects' objectives and designed the UI and UX for our apps.
 I also outlined the design process for the company.

-I see this period as a great chance to challenge myself, grow, keep learning product design in a more mature context with broader applications, and different opportunities for my career.
+The same year, my husband and I took the opportunity to move to Berlin.
+I saw this as a great chance to challenge myself, continue learning product design in a more mature context with broader applications, and explore different opportunities for my career.

-During this long journey, my curiosity led me to be continuously involved in side-projects.
-I learned techniques like origami, handmade bookbinding, photography, and cyanotypes.
-I learned how to swim correctly and use this as a metaphor for pushing myself.
-I also love music, botany, reading, videogames, and philosophy.
-As if that wasn't enough, I also have a list of future interests I'd like to pursue like creative coding, data disualization, and playing drums.
+During this long journey, my curiosity has led me to continuously explore side projects, particularly in visual arts like photography and cyanotypes.
+I also have a list of future interests I'd like to pursue, including creative coding, data visualization, and playing the drums.

-Yes, this is a lot, but so far, everything I learned, and every interest I had, broaden my view of the world, improving my life and the things I do.
+Yes, this is a lot, but everything I've learned, and every interest I've pursued, has broadened my view of the world, improving my life and what I do.
 So, why not keep going?

 If, by any chance, you managed to get to the end of this, thank you.